 February 12, 1947: Judy was in the MGM recording studio, very briefly, recording a “temporary track ending” for the song “Mack the Black” for The Pirate.

 February 12, 1951: Judy filed for divorce from her second husband Vincente Minnelli.
 The couple had legally separated in early December 1950.

 February 12, 1954: Filming continued on the “Someone At Last” number on the “Interior Malibu House” set for A Star Is Born.
 Time called: 10:00 a.m.; finished: 6:00 p.m.

 February 12, 1955: The Oscar nominations for 1954 were announced live on TV from the NBC Studios in Burbank, California.
 This was the first time that the announcement of the nominations was televised.
 It was no surprise that Judy was nominated for Best Actress for her role in A Star Is Born.
 Note that in the clipping shown here, the newspaper inexplicably chose to use a photo of Judy from almost 20 years prior.

 A very pregnant Judy was at the NBC Studios for the announcement along with her husband Sid Luft.
 In the photos below she’s seen with Jane Wyman, June Allyson, Greer Garson, Jack Webb, Humphrey Bogart, and Lauren Bacall (from behind).

 February 12, 1959: Judy and her husband Sid Luft were recently photographed at New York’s Grand Central Station.
 The couple was on their way to Florida for a vacation.

 February 12, 1961: In his column, Tom Reedy reported that Judy had found happiness in London, England.

 February 12, 1962: In Steven H. Scheuer’s syndicated Q&A column, “TV Key Mailbag,” a reader asked if it was true that TV producers wouldn’t hire Judy due to her weight issues.
 Scheuer gave “Mrs. R.G.” the correct answer.

-February 12, 1966: The sixth installment of a 12 installment series of articles about “The Child Stars” of the 20s and 30s.
-Judy was given two installments, this one and #7 published the next day.
+February 12, 1966: The sixth installment of a 12-installment series of articles about “The Child Stars” of the 20s and 30s.
+Judy was the subject of two installments, this one and #7 published the next day.

 “Weight Problems of the Singing Darling”